0chain/blobber/README.md

-This works as a dns service, You need to know the above url for any network you want to connect, Just replace it in the above metioned file.
+This works as a dns service, You need to know the above url for any network you want to connect, Just replace it in the above mentioned file.

 For example: If you want to connect to beta network